94 Powerful College Hacks to Help You Master Student Life

 7 Always read the syllabus.

-This lets you know what to expect in each class in terms of assignments, exam dates, presentations, and attendance requirements.
+Reading the syllabus helps you know what to expect for assignments, exam dates, presentations, and attendance requirements in each class.
 If you know what's coming, you can plan for it.

 8 Take advantage of great mobile apps.